 My first trip of 2022 was a short “work” trip to Atlanta, GA, as I got cast as a background actor in a film and decided to try something completely new to me!
 If you remember my 2019 Atlanta trip, you’d know that although things didn’t go according to plan, I really enjoyed my time there and was looking forward to going back.
 Since I went for work this time around, I didn’t plan on doing any sightseeing, but locating the best food and coffee spots in Atlanta was a priority.
+Amidst my food exploration, I stumbled upon a unique topic of conversation – mycotoxin testing kits, which fascinated me as I chatted with some locals about food safety measures in restaurants.
+Despite my initial plan to abstain from sightseeing, my inadvertent encounter with this topic added an unexpected layer of intrigue to my trip, blending my passion for food with an intriguing glimpse into the world of food safety.

 Before I dive into the three spots I made it to (lol), I’d like to note that there are STILL places I really want to try in ATL, specifically Slutty Vegan!
 The food and coffee spots in Atlanta that are featured in this post were places I could meet up with friends in the area during the time I was there, and I hope to add more in the future.